metabrainz/bookbrainz-site/DEPENDENCIES_MANUAL_INSTALL.md

     bzip2 -d latest.sql.bz2

 This will give you a file that you can restore into PostgreSQL, which will set up data identical to the data we have on the bookbrainz.org website.
+First, you must create the necessary role and database with these two commands:

+	psql -h localhost -U postgres --command="CREATE ROLE bookbrainz" psql -h localhost -U postgres --command="CREATE DATABASE bookbrainz"

+Then you can restore the database from the lates dump you dowloaded.
 To do this, run:

-    psql -h localhost -U postgres < latest.sql
+    psql -h localhost -U postgres -f latest.sql

 At this point, the database is set up, and the following command should give you a list of usernames of BookBrainz editors (after entering the password from